 Coverdell ESAs + Roth Accounts!

-The ‘next level’ strategy that we’ve implemented countless times clients, and I even use in my own personal business structure and portfolio, is to combine the Coverdell and Roth accounts of family members in a multi-member LLC to invest in real estate and small business to get greater rates of return.
+The ‘next level’ strategy that we’ve implemented countless times clients.
+I use in my own personal business structure and portfolio, it is to combine the Coverdell and Roth accounts of family members in a multi-member LLC to invest in real estate and small business to get greater rates of return.
 There are options and NOT just what Wall Street is telling you!

-This strategy would take Moreover, it would take several pages to explain in detail, so I will simply explain it here in the form of “steps” and a sentence or two of explanation with each step.
+This strategy would take several pages to explain in detail.
+I will simply explain it here in the form of “steps” with a sentence or two of explanation per each step.

 - Step 2.
 Have a person that falls within the income limitation fund each of these accounts.
 Use a “backdoor method” to contribute to the beneficiary’s account if the Responsible Individual has too high of an income.